matthewpalmer/matthewpalmer.github.io/_posts/2018-09-28-top-free-countdown-timer-apps-mac.md

 Whenever I’m working, I’ve got a timer running.
 It’s my #1 tip for staying focused and getting a lot done in a short amount of time.

-This is my round up of the best five **free** timer apps for your Mac.
+This is my round up of the best four **free** timer apps for your Mac.

 ## 1. Horo